truenas/middleware/docs/userguide/freenas_quick.rst

 Booting Into FreeNAS®
 ----------------------

 When you boot into FreeNAS®, the Console Setup, shown in Figure 3a, will appear at the end of the boot process.
-If you have access to the the FreeNAS® system's keyboard and monitor, this Console Setup menu can be used to administer the system should the administrative GUI become inaccessible.
+If you have access to the FreeNAS® system's keyboard and monitor, this Console Setup menu can be used to administer the system should the administrative GUI become inaccessible.

 .. note:: you can access the Console Setup menu from within the FreeNAS® GUI by typing